|Standard Untimed Scoring

 From the start, we see that there are two moves we can make.
 We can place the 2 of Hearts on the 3 of Spades, and the Queen of Clubs on the King of Hearts.
 We cannot place the 3 of Spades on either of the 4s, because they are all black.

 It is good that the 3 of Hearts has been revealed.
 We can place it on the 4 of Spades which is next to it.
-Also, we can move the King and the Queen from the last tableau onto the first tableau.
+Also, we can move the King and the Queen from the last column onto the first column.

 Now, we can place the 6 of Spades onto the 7 of Diamonds.